DataDog/integrations-core/kong/README.md

 ## Setup
 ### Installation

-The Kong check is packaged with the Agent, so simply [install the Agent][1] on your Kong servers.
+The Kong check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Kong servers.

 ### Configuration